In this devotional we will explore how, despite our flaws, to gain access to the almighty God.

 (11) Now if one could gain access to God through the Levitical priesthood, (for the people knew the law by the priesthood), what need would there be for a priest to arise in the order of Melchizedek rather than being named in the order of Aaron?
 (12) For whenever the priesthood changes, out of necessity, there is also a change in the law.
 (13) For this one of whom these things were spoken belonged to another tribe, one of which no one has ever officiated at the altar.
 (14) For it is obvious that out Lord is descended from Judah, about this tribe Moses said nothing concerning priests.
 (15) Also, it is even more evident, since there has come another priest in the likeness of Melchizedek, (16) who has come, not by virtue of the law concerning physical descent, but by virtue of the power of his indestructible life.
 (17) For the scripture testifies, “You are a priest forever according to the order of Melchizedek.”
 (18) For, on the one hand, annulment comes to those commandments that previously led the way due to their impotence and uselessness (19) – for the law gives nothing access to God – on the other hand, a hope of something better is introduced by which we can draw near to God.

 The crux of the matter for this section of scripture is the Greek term “τελιωσις” (teliōsis).
 This term literally means “complete, perfect, whole.”
-Becoming perfect is not an end in and of itself, it demands a goal, a result, indeed the chief end of man, as many have memorized, is to “glorify God and enjoy him forever.”
-The only way that can be accomplished is by being able to draw near to Him in the first place.
+This term is used in verse 1 above; I translated as “gain access to God” because that is what the author is getting at when using the term.
+Becoming perfect is not an end in and of itself.
+In other words, someone does not become perfect in every way in order to look down at themselves and say, “well, that’s great.
+Now what?”
+Instead, a person, in the author id Hebrew’s context, is becoming perfect for the specific purpose of gaining access to God.
 The only way that is possible is to be perfect.
-This is what the author is getting at here, not just a moral perfection, or to be the best person, but to gain access to God Himself, or draw near to God.
-In modern colloquial terms: “to gain access to God” (reflected in the translation above).
-To be right with God has two aspects, opposite sides of the same coin: 1.
-When God judges you, you will not be sent to hell 2.
-When you draw near to God, he will in turn draw near to you.
+This is what the author is getting at here, not a perfection that tilts the eternal scales in your favor, nor a perfection to be the better in comparison to everyone else around you, but a perfection to gain access to God Himself, or draw near to God (v.
+19).
+Gaining access to God has two aspects, opposite sides of the same coin: 1.
+When God judges you, you will not be sent to hell (no judgement/apart from His presence) 2.
+When you draw near to God, he will in turn draw near to you (eternal bliss/in his presence).
 How can you avoid eternal judgement?
 How can you enjoy communing with God?
 That’s exactly what the author of Hebrews sets out to explain: not by keeping the Mosaic law, but only through Jesus Christ.

 (As an aside, you might think of an interesting predicament: 1. what about the Old Testament saints?
 And, 2. why did God make the Levitical law in the first place if he knew it was “impotent” and “useless”?
 Check out my answer here.)